Jonathan-Nyquist/TransformerProject/README.md

 ```html
 Saved predictions, targets, masks, metrics, and IDs to 'experiments\[your experiments name]\predictions\best_predictions.npz'
 ```
-It will also display in your experiments' folder.
+It will also display in your `experiments` folder.
 You may copy [your experiments name], and save it somewhere for now.

 In my side, it is "SMPModelSKLearn_2024-11-18_17-33-15_zoS"